ZolutionSoftware/Rezolver/README.md

 - Auto-built WCF client 'experiment' (just gotta try :) )
 - Conditional targets with caching support in `CachingContainerBase`
-- Truly mutable containers - add new targets for an enumerable, or replace a service registration after using them, and have the cache purge automatically.
+- Truly mutable containers - add new targets for an enumerable, or replace a service registration after using them, and have the cache purge automatically without sacrificing speed of normal operation.

 ### For [rezolver.co.uk](http://rezolver.co.uk)

 - <strike>Styling of the footer (where'd that green come from!?)</strike>
-- Full documentation of all targets
+- Full documentation of all targets ***70-75%* done**
-- Results of benchmarking via https://github.com/danielpalme/IocPerformance (*hint* - only child containers letting it down at the moment, otherwise v.quick)
+- <strike>Results of benchmarking via https://github.com/danielpalme/IocPerformance (*hint* - only child containers letting it down at the moment, otherwise v.quick)</strike> - [here](http://rezolver.co.uk/developers/docs/benchmarks.html)
 - Scoping documentation
 - Compilation walkthrough
 - Experimental examples